DIPlib/diplib/src/documentation/workplan.md

 -   Porting filters, analysis routines, etc. See the list at the bottom of this page.

--   The Fourier transform: Use [*FFTW*](http://www.fftw.org) when a compile switch is set.
-    We must be able to disable *FFTW* because it's GPL, and we want to allow people to use *DIPlib* in non-GPL environments.
-    Further improvements could be making specific paths for real input or output (could mean a small increase in performance).
+-   The Fourier transform: Further improvements could be making specific paths for real input or output, which could mean a small increase in performance.
+When compiled with *FFTW*, such paths already exist.

 -   Stuff that is in *DIPimage*:
     - 2D snakes